Miguel Socolovich: Major League debut (2012)

 He began the 2012 season playing in Triple-A with the Norfolk Tides before earning his first call-up to the major leagues on July 14, 2012.
 At the time of his call-up, he had a 1.95 earned run average (ERA) in 24 games with Norfolk.
 He made six appearances with the Orioles before being designated for assignment on August 14.
 He recorded a 6.97 ERA in 10 1/3 innings during his time in Baltimore.
 With Norfolk that year, he held a 4−0 win−loss record (W−L) with a 1.90 ERA in 28 appearances and 52 innings pitched (IP), striking out 52 and walking 14 while holding opponents to a .179 batting average against.

 Chicago Cubs

 On August 23, 2012, Socolovich was claimed off waivers by the Chicago Cubs, who optioned him to the Iowa Cubs, their Triple-A affiliate in the Pacific Coast League (PCL).
+In three appearances for Iowa, he posted a 5.40 ERA with five strikeouts across 3 1/3 innings pitched.
+Socolovich made six appearances for Chicago, recording a 4.50 ERA with six strikeouts over six innings of work.
+On October 25, Socolovich was removed from the 40-man roster and sent outright to Iowa.

 Hiroshima Toyo Carp

 On November 15, 2012, the Hiroshima Toyo Carp of Nippon Professional Baseball agreed to terms with Socolovich to bring him to Japan.
+Socolovich made 11 appearances for the Carp in 2013, compiling an 0-2 record and 0.79 ERA with six strikeouts across 11 1/3 innings pitched.

 New York Mets

 On November 21, 2013, Socolovich signed a minor league contract with the New York Mets.
+Socolovich pitched in 41 games for the Triple-A Las Vegas 51s during the 2014 season, registering a 2-2 record and 3.64 ERA with 68 strikeouts and three saves across 59 1/3 innings pitched.